oracle-livelabs/converged/microservices-with-converged-db/helidon/helidon.md

     csruntimectl java set graalvmjdk-17
     </copy>
     ```
+   **NOTE: You must restart the cloud shell for this to take effect.

 3. Cd to the following directory of the repos you cloned during setup.
 For example, if you cloned to your user's $HOME directory: